 With respect to penalties and sentencing, the prosecution of fraud in federal court differs from prosecution in state court.
 Federal judges frequently work from federal sentencing guidelines that are stricter than those at the state level.

 For example, for offenses such as embezzlement and forgery, federal guidelines specify a base sentence which a judge may increase if the value of the property involved in the offense exceeds a specified amount.
 Other factors can also increase the length and severity of a penalty, such as the misappropriation of trade secrets, trafficking in stolen property, or the misrepresentation of a charitable organization.

 Points are assigned based on the criminal history of the individual involved, along with any aggravating factors, and these variables together produce a range of possible imprisonment.
-A skilled lawyer in Charleston could build a defense against such aggravating factors to work towards the lowest sentence for a federal fraud offense.
+A skilled attorney in Charleston could build a defense against such aggravating factors to work towards the lowest sentence for a federal fraud offense.